Filter Results

 53.102649, -1.589809

-This pretty stone cottage sits opposite the village green in Middleton by Wirksworth, within walking distance of the pub.
-Eight The Green is a wonderful holiday cottage for couples or solo visitors who want great access to some of the best walks and beauty spots in the Peak District.
-Spend your days exploring Middleton Moor, Wirksworth, Cromford and the Derwent Valley, and your evenings stretched out by the log burner before sleeping soundly in your king-sized bed.
-The period charm of the 200-year old cottage is brought into the 21st Century with modern features that make it ideal for your self-catering stay.
+This cosy stone holiday cottage sits opposite the village green in Middleton by Wirksworth, just a short stroll from the pub.
+Eight The Green is a wonderful retreat for couples or solo travellers, offering easy access to some of the Peak District’s best walks and beauty spots.
+Spend your days exploring Middleton Moor, Wirksworth, Cromford, the High Peak Trail, and the Derwent Valley, and your evenings relaxing by the log burner before settling into your king-sized bed.
+The 200-year-old period charm is seamlessly blended with modern comforts, making this an ideal base for a self-catering stay.

 Weekly guide price: